Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

     # As a dictionary
     records = SeqIO.to_dict(SeqIO.parse("myfile.fasta", "fasta"))

 Note that the *SeqIO.parse* examples above specify the file format as "fasta".
 Many other formats are supported, but the correct format must be explicitly given as an argument, for instance fastq is "fastq" and GenBank is "genbank" or "gb".
 Sadly, GFF format is not yet supported and requires an additional package or parsing it yourself.
-The full list of formats is available |BioPython_SeqIO|.
+The full list of formats is available `here <https://biopython.org/wiki/SeqIO>`_.

-.. |BioPython_SeqIO| raw:: html

-    <a href="https://biopython.org/wiki/SeqIO" target="_blank">here</a>

 Accessing feature information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^